 Kedarnath Bhattacharya is the birth name of Kumar Sanu.
-He is a great Indian playback Singer and sings mainly in Hindi and Bengali films, and his voice is very attractive and surreal.
+He is a great Indian playback Singer and sings mainly in Hindi and Bengali films, and his voice is beautiful and surreal.
 He is known for his voice in Bollywood films of the 1990s and early 2000s.
 He gets the Filmfare Best Male Playback Singer Award for five consecutive years.
 Here we talk about Kumar Sanu biography, age, career, family, height, weight, net worth, and more.

 |Real Name||Kedarnath Bhattacharya|